dxnn/bogomoji/README.md

 What would the proper set of sprites look like?
 They would probably make significant use of alpha sections -- this emoji renderer certainly likes shapes with strange boundaries.
 Fractal shapes would likely prove ideal, along with a few solids for building large colour sections quickly.
 For a few extra bytes colour, rotation, and alpha could be provided, optionally, cutting down the number of sprites needed.

-This technique could be combined with other styles, like wavelet compression for very busy scenes or reverse facial detection for rendering faces.
+This technique could be combined with other styles, like wavelet compression for very busy scenes or reverse facial recognition for rendering faces.
 (These ideas may be well explored in the literature, if so pointers would be appreciated.)